Sticky space

 More Ideas for Direct Sale Fundraisers

-It’s important to confirm that no one else is selling your product simultaneously.
-Many schools require groups to sign up for a specific selling period.
-This protects buyers from being inundated with fundraisers and prevents product redundancy.
+Confirming that no one else is selling your product simultaneously is important.
+Many schools require groups to sign up for a specific selling period, protecting buyers from being inundated with fundraisers and preventing product redundancy.

-Your goal is to create a sense of urgency and get your sellers to turn in their money as quickly as possible.
+Your goal is to create a sense of urgency and prompt your sellers to turn in their money as quickly as possible.
 There are ways that you can do that.

-Most sponsors pass out products to their group and tell them to sell them to their friends, family, and neighbors.
+Most sponsors distribute products to their group and instruct them to sell these products to friends, family, and neighbors.
 It’s even better if participants ask family members to help them sell.
 For example, parents can take the product to work.

-Another fantastic way to generate sales is to make arrangements with a local store with a lot of foot traffic.
-You can get permission to set up a table and make a sign informing people about your fundraiser.
-Some may even throw in a bonus tip on top of the selling price.
-This is a terrific way to sell your product in a couple of hours instead of over a week.
+Another effective way to boost sales is by partnering with a local store that attracts a lot of foot traffic.
+You can obtain permission to set up a table and create a sign, and inform people about your fundraiser.
+Some may even throw in a bonus tip at the selling price, which is a terrific way to sell your product in a couple of hours instead of over a week.

 Also, consider offering a special prize to whoever turns all their money in first.